 May 18th 1943: “All college students are being asked to sign an official statement to the effect that they ‘sympathize with the Germans and approve of the New Order.”
 Eighty percent have decided to obey the dictates of their conscience, but the penalty will be severe.
 Any student refusing to sign will be sent to a German labour camp.”

 March 29th 1944: “Mr. Bolkestein, the Cabinet Minister, speaking on the Dutch broadcast from London, said that after the war a collection would be made of diaries and letters dealing with the war.
 Of course, everyone pounced on my diary.”

 February 3rd 1944: “I’ve reached the point where I hardly care whether I live or die.
 The world will keep on turning without me, and I can’t do anything to change events anyway.
 I’ll just let matters take their course and concentrate on studying and hope that everything will be all right in the end.”

-July 15th 1944: “It’s utterly impossible for me to build my life on foundation of chaos, suffering and death.
+July 15th 1944: “It’s utterly impossible for me to build my life on a foundation of chaos, suffering and death.
 I see the world being slowly transformed into a wilderness, I hear the approaching thunder that, one day, will destroy us too, I feel the suffering of millions.
-And yet, when I look up at the sky, I somehow feel that everything will change for the better, that this cruelty too will end, that peace and tranquility will return once more.
+And yet, when I look up at the sky, I somehow feel that everything will change for the better, that this cruelty too will end, that peace and tranquillity will return once more.
 In the meantime, I must hold on to my ideals.
 Perhaps the day will come when I’ll be able to realize them.”